Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 - Why should anyone buy your products or use your services?

-Stress what makes you different from the competition.
+Highlight what sets you apart from the competition.

 This might be the quality of your products or services, prices, or customer service.

 Researching your competitors is the best way to develop messaging that focuses on your uniqueness.
-Once you know how they position their products or services in the market, you can create a brand awareness strategy that separates you from the crowd.
+Once you understand how they position their products or services in the market, you can develop a brand awareness strategy that differentiates you from the competition.

 Using social listening tools will help you identify the needs of your target audience and provide you with the language they use to express their needs.

-Include this in all your messaging everywhere—on social media, your website, emails, DMs, and videos.
+Include this in all your messaging, everywhere—on social media, your website, emails, direct messages, and videos.

 High-Quality, Helpful Content Will Build Brand Awareness